 1. StepBet: the highest payout, with a catch

 StepBet pays more per month than any passive walking app, but it is a wager, not a faucet.
 You stake around $40 on yourself, the app sets personalised daily step goals, and if you hit them for six weeks you split the pot with the other winners, typically clearing $5 to $10 profit per game.
 Miss your goals and your stake is gone.
 That risk is exactly why it works: nothing keeps you walking like your own money on the line.
+See our comparison of apps like StepBet for alternatives with and without entry fees.

 Best for: people who stay consistent when there is something to lose.